microsoft/aerial_wildlife_detection/doc/setup_db.md

     sudo systemctl enable postgresql

-    # If AIde is run on MS Azure: TCP connections are dropped after 4 minutes of inactivity
+    # If AIDE is run on MS Azure: TCP connections are dropped after 4 minutes of inactivity
     # (see https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#idletimeout)
     # This is fatal for our database connection system, which keeps connections open.
     # To avoid idling/dead connections, we thus use Ubuntu's keepalive timer: